Abandoned & Little-Known Airfields:

 with 2 buildings (hangars?) on the west side of the field.

-as it was no longer depicted on the November 1954 Twin Cities Sectional Chart (according to Chris Kennedy)
+as it was no longer depicted on the May 1954 Twin Cities Sectional Chart (courtesy of Jim Stanton)

 or subsequent aeronautical charts.